houcharlie/oldwebsite/index.md

 I also like writing [fiction](https://houcharlie.github.io/stories/) and [cooking](https://youtu.be/ATmsipFdZQ4).

-Thank you to [Gene Li](https://gxli97.github.io/) for letting me use his template!

 My [resume]({{site.url}}/pdfs/Resume_.pdf).

 If you want to get in touch, you can reach me at: